Clocktower Productions: History

 In December 2013, after the sale of the Clocktower Gallery building to a private developer, the organization relocated its offices and activities through a network of program partnerships with other institutions around the city: Pioneer Works in Red Hook, Knockdown Center and Playland Motel in Queens, Times Square Arts, Jones Day, and Red Bull Studios in Manhattan.

 Clocktower Radio

 The online radio station of Clocktower Productions was founded in 2004 as WPS1.org.
-In 2009, it was renamed AIR (Art International Radio) after Director Alanna Heiss left P.S.1, and in 2014 it was renamed again after Clocktower’s relocation from its City building.
+In 2009, it was renamed AIR (Art International Radio) after Director Alanna Heiss left P.S.1, and David Weintstein took over as Program Director, and in 2014 it was renamed again after Clocktower’s relocation from its City building.

 The collected online archives at clocktower.org contain over 7,000 programs of interviews, DJ sets, concert recordings, and music surveys covering literary figures, contemporary music, restored historic broadcasts, and artist profiles.